yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > [!NOTE]
 > - `WEIGHTED_TOTAL` and `PLAN_FIRST_PREAGG` are **informational flags**, not warnings.
->    - They indicate that the script uses execution-count–weighted math and plan-first aggregation by design.
+>    - They indicate that the script uses execution-count-weighted math and plan-first aggregation by design.
 >    - These flags will appear consistently and should be interpreted as **quality signals**, not risk indicators.
 > - When `WEIGHTED_TOTAL` appears without `INTERVAL_END_FALLBACK`, the time window and aggregation are both reliable.
 > - When combined with `LOW_EXEC` or `MULTI_PLAN`, interpretation should consider plan variability or sample size.